How To Have An Amazing Weekend Getaway in Ireland

 For the second day of my getaway in Ireland, I just wanted to explore the area between Dungloe and Donegal, which is completely enough for a weekend getaway in Ireland.
 And even in this area are so many different places to visit in only this one short getaway in Ireland.

 Dungloe is located approx 50 kilometers north of Donegal and is the main administrative and retail center in Western County Donegal.
-There are a few pubs, banks and restaurants around the main street, a nice and short river walk and some hotels and hostels.
-In fact, that is pretty much it.
+There are a few pubs, banks and restaurants around the main street, a nice and short river walk, and some hotels and hostels.
+That is pretty much it.
 No too big but perfect as a starting point to explore this region.
 Both directions are possible, going to the North or going to the South to discover all the amazing things Ireland has to offer.